340:75-6-86. Changes in child's living arrangements

 INSTRUCTIONS TO STAFF 340:75-6-86

 1. Tribal notification of child's change of placement.
-When a child in Oklahoma Department of Human Services (OKDHS) custody is moved from one location to another, OKDHS notifies the tribe when applicable, within no less than five judicial days prior to movement unless an emergency exists.
-OKDHS requests that the tribe assist with identifying an appropriate placement within the Indian Child Welfare Act (ICWA) placement preferences.
+When a child in Oklahoma Department of Human Services (DHS) custody is moved from one location to another, DHS notifies the tribe, when applicable, within no less than five judicial days prior to movement unless an emergency exists.
+DHS requests the tribe assist with identifying an appropriate placement within the Indian Child Welfare Act (ICWA) placement preferences.

 2. Notification of change in placement.
-The child welfare (CW) specialist in the county of jurisdiction completes Forms 04KI025E, Change in Placement Notification for Child's Attorney, and 04KI026E, Change in Placement Notification for the Judge, regarding the child in the child in Oklahoma Department of Human Services (OKDHS) custody no later than one business day after the child is placed when the child changes placement or to report the initial placement after the deprived petition is filed.
+The child welfare (CW) specialist completes Forms 04KI025E, Change in Placement Notification for Child's Attorney, and 04KI026E, Change in Placement Notification for the Judge, regarding the child in DHS custody no later than one business day after the child is placed when the child changes placement or to report the initial placement after the deprived petition is filed.

 3. Removal of the child from placement.

 (1) Assessment of emergency removal from placement.
-Before emergency removal of the child from the foster parent, an assessment is made by the CW specialist, supervisor, resource specialist, and district director to determine the best course of action to avoid trauma to the child and disruption of the child's placement, when possible, per OAC 340:75-3-8.1.
-When multiple counties are involved, the assessment includes the CW county of jurisdiction worker, CW supervisor, and district directors.
+Before emergency removal of the child from the foster parent or group home, an assessment is made by the CW specialist, supervisor, resource specialist or group home liaison, and district director to determine the best course of action to avoid trauma to the child and disruption of the child's placement, when possible, per Oklahoma Administrative Code (OAC) 340:75-3-8.1.
+When multiple counties are involved, the assessment includes the CW specialist, CW supervisor, and district directors.

 (2) Notification of removal from placement.
 The CW specialist: